 - Nanotech 2015 Exhibition and Conference at Tokyo Big Sight

-Up to 15 students can be selected for this programme.
+Up to 15 students will be selected for this programme.

 Credits to be earned from this programme/module is as follows:

-- This is a graded, 4 MCs module
+- This is a graded, 4 MCs NUS module

-- The module may be used to fulfill either the faculty requirement (Multidisciplinary or Interdisciplinary Science) or Nanoscience Minor or Unrestricted Elective requirement
+- This module may be used to fulfil either the faculty requirement (Multidisciplinary or Interdisciplinary Science) or as an unrestrictive elective

 - Students will receive the grade in June, together with the rest of Semester 2 results